-The KunstHalle defines itself as a place of discovery – an institution that is as alive and in flux as the German capital itself.
-One focus of the three to four annual high-caliber exhibitions is on new artistic terrain and the phenomena of a globalized society.
-In the KunstHalle, the Deutsche Bank Collection can be experienced in a new way – in exhibitions conceived by artists and international guest curators.
-One highlight of the program is the presentation of Deutsche Bank’s “Artist of the Year,” who is honored each year with a major solo exhibition.
-At the same time, the KunstHalle provides a forum for young talents on Berlin’s international art scene, presenting them for the first time to a broad public.
+The KunstHalle defined itself as a place of discovery – an institution that is as alive and in flux as the German capital itself.
+One focus of the three to four annual high-caliber exhibitions was on new artistic terrain and the phenomena of a globalized society.
+One highlight of the program was the presentation of Deutsche Bank’s “Artist of the Year,” who was honored each year with a major solo exhibition.
+At the same time, the KunstHalle provided a forum for young talents on Berlin’s international art scene, presenting them for the first time to a broad public.

 In Focus: The Deutsche Bank Collection